mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 | sparc64    | big        | 64        | 32                |
 | x32        | little     | 32        | variable          |

 The ISAdetect dataset is publicly available through etsin.fairdata.fi [@Kairajarvi_dataset2020].
 Our study utilizes the most recent version available at the time of running our experiments, Version 6, released on March 29, 2020.
-The dataset is distributed as a compressed archive (new_new_dataset/ISAdetect_full_dataset.tar.gz) containing both complete program binaries and code-only sections for each architecture.
+The dataset is distributed as a compressed archive (new_new_dataset/\allowbreak ISAdetect_full_dataset.tar.gz) containing both complete program binaries and code-only sections for each architecture.
 Additionally, each \ac{ISA} folder contains a JSON file with detailed metadata for each individual binary, including properties such as endianness and word size.
 Additional labeling used by this thesis was based on another master's thesis by Andreassen & Morrison [@Andreassen_Morrison_2024].
 We also expanded the labeling on instruction width for undocumented architectures by looking up technical documentation and manuals for the \acp{ISA} in question.
 Their labeling and the differences are documented in \autoref{table:isadetect-labels-comparison} in the appendix.

 #### CpuRec

-The CpuRec dataset is a collection of executable code-only sections extracted from binaries from 72 different \acp{ISA}.
-It was developed by Louis Granboulan for use with the cpu_rec tool, which employs Markov chains and Kullback-Leibler divergence to classify the \ac{ISA} of input binaries [@Granboulan_paper2020].
-Although only one binary per architecture is provided—which is likely insufficient for training a deep learning model on its own, the diversity of \acp{ISA} represented makes this dataset an excellent test set for evaluating our models. \autoref{table:cpurec-labels} lists the \acp{ISA} present in CpuRec and their architectural features.
+The CpuRec dataset is a collection of code-only sections extracted from binaries of 72 different \acp{ISA}.
+It was developed by Louis Granboulan for use with the _cpu_rec_ tool, which employs Markov chains and Kullback-Leibler divergence to classify the \ac{ISA} of input binaries [@Granboulan_paper2020].
+Although only one binary per architecture is provided – which is likely insufficient for training a deep learning model on its own – the diversity of \acp{ISA} represented makes this an excellent testing dataset for evaluating our models. \autoref{table:cpurec-labels} lists the \acp{ISA} present in CpuRec and their architectural features.

 Table: \acp{ISA} present in CpuRec dataset \label{table:cpurec-labels}